19 min read

 GPSS decompose the Bartik estimator:

-Here \(X^{\perp}\) and \(Y^{\perp}\) are the residualized \(X\) and \(Y\), from the regression of \(X\) and \(Y\) on all other variables (controls).
+Here X and Y are the residualized X and Y, from the regression of X and Y on all other variables (controls).

 Rotemberg weights provide a measure of how important each share is.
-Each weight states how much bias the overall estimate would have if a given instrument (industry) were biased by \(\alpha_k\) percent.
+Each weight states how much bias the overall estimate would have if a given instrument (industry) were biased by αk percent.
 Weights can be very useful to see which industries are important, and thus whether exogeneity assumptions are plausible for instruments with largest weights.

 Simulations